 Arguably, the number of prosecutions under the Act is less an indicator of the scale of offences, and more an indicator of local authority willingness to take action.
-In response to a written Parliament question asked in March 2021, data was presented indicating that around half the prosecutions in England under the PfEA were being undertaken in just two police force areas (South Yorkshire and Metropolitan Police) of the 41 English areas listed.21
+In response to a written Parliament question asked in March 2021, data were presented indicating that around half the prosecutions in England under the PfEA were being undertaken by just two police force areas (South Yorkshire and Metropolitan Police) of the 41 English areas listed.2021

-4. The 2020/21 Count
+4. The 2022 Count